Applying for Peer Mentor Positions

 *Please note that if you are only applying for the Mentor Program's scholarship, you do not have to complete the essays for other departments or scholarships.
 You only need to complete the University Studies Mentor Essay (page 5 of the graduate application; page 6 of the undergraduate application) and the Diversity Essay (page 2 of the graduate application; page 5 of the undergraduate application).

 Two letters of recommendation are required.
-One of the letters of recommendation must be an academic reference.
-The other recommendation may be from a person who can speak to your life in the community.
+One of the letters of recommendation should be an academic reference.
+The other recommendation may be from a person who can speak to your work experience or life in the community.
 The letters of recommendation are submitted electronically.
 You will be asked to provide an email address for those who are writing your letters of recommendation.

 If you have any questions, please contact the University Studies office: 503-725-5890.